-Achieving physical, emotional and mental balance through chiropractic and yoga.
+Achieving physical, emotional and mental balance through yoga and chiropractic.

 In yoga, the focus is on the mental and spiritual effects and the improvement of physical health that happens with regular practice.
 In chiropractic, the focus is on the benefits to the physical body, but anyone who receives regular chiropractic care knows the powerful changes that happen mentally and emotionally when you are moving pain-free.
-Yoga and chiropractic are excellent complements to one another.
+Therefore, they are excellent complements to one another.

 Yoga began as a ritualistic practice in the Vedic Age (1500-500 BC).
 People were trying to manipulate their external environment to rid themselves of human suffering.
 In these times, people would offer sacrifices of different kinds – material and non-materialistic in nature to appease their God(s).
 People soon realized that despite these ritual sacrifices, the suffering continued.
 These sacrifices were later deemed futile and there came about a need to aspire towards a higher state of being and realization.
 Consequently, classical yoga was born.